SMScoin/smscoin/doc/build-osx.md

 Other commands:
 -------

-    ./moondexd -daemon # to start the moondex daemon.
+    ./SMScoind -daemon # to start the SMScoin daemon.
-    ./moondex-cli --help  # for a list of command-line options.
+    ./SMScoin-cli --help  # for a list of command-line options.
-    ./moondex-cli help    # When the daemon is running, to get a list of RPC commands
+    ./SMScoin-cli help    # When the daemon is running, to get a list of RPC commands